gsoria/katacoda-scenarios-4/install-pgadmin-container/finish.md

 Congratulations!
-You have now installed PostgreSQL 11 on Ubuntu 18.04.
+You have now installed pgAdmin 4 in a Docker container.